 Maintenance of the fiber optic network including the connecting end-faces is imperative for fiber optic medical instruments to work correctly.
-It is an exacting job: the microscopic termini that create a connection must meet at an exact place, and the fiberglass cores need to be perfectly aligned in order to have signal transmitted to and from the device.
+It is an exacting job.
+The microscopic termini that create a connection must meet at an exact place.
+The fiberglass cores must perfectly align in order for the signal to transmit to and from the device.
 In addition, the termini end-faces must be completely clean of contaminants to ensure minimal signal loss.
 Cleaning the fiber optic termini is one of the most basic and important procedures for the maintenance of fiber optic systems.

 Like many medical devices, cleanliness is crucial to the performance of fiber optic instruments.
 Any contamination on the termini end-face can cause failure of the component or the system as a whole.
 Even microscopic particles on the end-faces can cause a variety of problems for optical connections.

-One of the biggest challenges of contamination is that it cannot be seen with the naked eye, and one must typically use a specialized 200x or 400x inspection scope to determine the cleanliness of the end-face.
-The connector must be inspected closely to identify that particles and residue are completely eliminated, therefore ensuring that connections work to their full potential.
+One of the biggest challenges of contamination is that it isn’t seen with the naked eye.
+One one must typically use a specialized 200x or 400x inspection scope to determine the cleanliness of the end-face.
+The connector must be inspected closely to identify that particles and residue are completely eliminated.
+This ensures that connections work to their full potential.

 One of the biggest challenges related to cleaning fiber optic termini is finding a process that works.
 Improvising a cleaning process will almost certainly lead to failure, as previously outlined.
 The best advice is to inspect, clean and inspect again.
 Repeat this process until you are absolutely sure the instrument connection is clear of all contaminants.
 Spending the time to clean it right the first time saves time and money in the end.